aureliusenterprise/m4i_atlas_core/README.md

 This section provides an overview of how to use the M4I Atlas Core library, including configuration options and example scripts to help you get started.

+### Overview of Submodules

+The M4I Atlas Core library consists of several submodules to help you efficiently interact with the Aurelius Atlas platform.
+Each submodule serves a specific purpose and contains related functionality.
+Below is a brief description of each submodule:

+- [`api`](./m4i_atlas_core/api/README.md): This submodule provides a set of functions that facilitate communication with the Apache Atlas API.
+It includes functions for creating, retrieving, updating, and deleting entities, as well as handling relationships, classifications, and other aspects of the Aurelius Atlas platform.

+- [`config`](./m4i_atlas_core/config/README.md): This submodule includes the `ConfigStore` class, which is responsible for managing configuration settings for the library.
+It allows you to store, access, and update the configuration settings required to interact with the Atlas API.

+- [`entities`](./m4i_atlas_core/entities/atlas/README.md): This submodule contains the data objects related to the Apache Atlas API and the Aurelius Atlas metamodel.

 ### Configuration Options

 Before you begin using any functions from the library, you will need to configure certain parameters and credentials for Atlas.

 In the scripts directory, make a copy of `config.sample.py` and `credentials.sample.py` and rename the files to `config.py` and `credentials.py`, respectively.
 Set the configuration parameters and credentials for Atlas as needed.